 Permits and Codes

-Check your local building codes.
-In some areas, replacing a window—especially in a historic brick home—may require permits or special approval.
+Check local regulations.
+Replacing windows—especially in historic brick homes—may require permits or approval.

 Leave a Reply